-- A1 Critically analyse moral, ethical and legal implications within the areas of health and professional practice. - A2 Appraise contemporary issues at the forefront of Chinese Medicine and Acupuncture. - A3 Demonstrate an awareness of equal opportunities and diversity issues in context.
+- A1 Reflect upon moral, ethical and legal implications within the areas of health and professional practice. - A2 Debate the contemporary issues at the forefront of Complementary therapies. - A3 Demonstrate an awareness of equal opportunities and diversity issues in context.

 B) Intellectual skills: